zuzavop/vbs-backend/README.md

 ## API Documentation

 In general, there are several default parameters available for every query:
-Defaults: `{"k": 1000, "dataset": "V3C", "model": "clip-laion", "max_labels": 10, "add_features": 0, "speed_up": 1}`
+Defaults: `{"k": 1000, "dataset": "MVK", "model": "clip-vit-so400m", "max_labels": 10, "add_features": 0, "speed_up": 1}`
 `"add_features"` adds features to the returning json depending on the `"dataset"` and `"model"`.
 `"speed_up"` enables a download of the json file which speeds up the whole process.
+`"max_labels"` sets the maximum number of labels that can be returned.

 ### Text Query